cassiofb-dev/cassio-souza/blog/2023-07-03-netac-z8-external-ssd-review/index.md

 ### Netac Z8 ExFAT (Windows)

+I ran this test on windows with ExFAT filesystem that is owned by microsoft.
+This filesystem is ideal for portable storage devices and can also run on Linux with kernel version 5.4 or higher.

 ![Netac Z8 ExFAT](netac-z8-exfat.png)

 ---

 ### Netac Z8 FAT32 (Linux)

+This test was done on Linux with FAT32 filesystem that is older than ExFAT but with more compatibility.

 ![Netac Z8 FAT32](netac-z8-fat32.png)

 ---

 ### Netac Z8 EXT4 (Linux)

+The last test was also done on Linux but with EXT4 open source filesystem that's most used on Linux installations.

 ![Netac Z8 EXT4](netac-z8-ext4.png)